Jolly-Pirate/hivemind-docker/README.md

 <!--te-->

 ## Features
-- Easy deployment with simple commands
+- High flexibility with simple commands
 - Local storage of the database for easier redeployment in an infrastructure
 - Cli commands to control the containers